pysselmedheg/micropython_libs/armv6m_asm/README.md

 There are no implicit or redundant register arguments.
 Ie, the assembler must have as many arguments as is coded in the machine code.

-push, pop, ldm, and stm  uses the python set to give a register list, ldm and stm is do not use the ! character.
+push, pop, ldm, and stm  uses the python set to give a register list, ldm and stm do not use the ! character.
 (When the pointer register isn't updated.)

 ## Assembler directives